-The second step of the proposed approach consists of creating the following additional three types of nodes:
+The second step of our approach is the creation of the following additional three types of nodes:

-- Vehicle: each vehicle is univocally represented by a specific node. - Trip: Every time a vehicle is "Started" (by setting the parameter ignition_status as 'run'), it generates a Trip type node, this node represents the started vehicle travel.
-The timestamp associated with the sending of the data of the sensor ignition_status is stored in the 'start' attribute of the node.
-When the sensor sends a "stopped" signal (ignition_status = "off") to the vehicle, will be added an attribute of type 'end', filled with the respective timestamp, to represent the fact that the vehicle travel is finished. - TripData: this node contains, for each Trip, all data received from the following sensors: accelerator_pedal_position, engine_speed, latitude, longitude, and vehicle_speed.
+- Vehicle: each vehicle is univocally represented by a specific node. - Trip: Every time a vehicle is "Started" (by setting the parameter ignition\status as 'run'), it generates a Trip type node, this node represents the started car travel.
+The timestamp associated with the sending of the data of the sensor ignition\status is stored in 'start' attribute of the node.
+When the sensor sends a "stopped" (ignition\status = 'off') signal to the vehicle, will be added an attribute of type 'end', filled with the respective timestamp, to represent the fact that the car travel is finished. - TripData: contains, for each Trip, all data received from the following sensors: accelerator\pedal\position, engine\speed, latitude, longitude, and vehicle\speed.
 The transmissions sequence is managed as a linked list.

-In addition, has been introduced the following two types of relations (see fig. 7):
+In addition, has been introduced the following two types of relations:

-- HAS_COVERED: is a relation between a specific vehicle and each of its related trips; - NEXT: is a relation able to constitute the concatenated list between the individual data transmissions (TripData), relating to the specific travel (Trip).
+- HAS\COVERED: is a relation between a specific vehicle and each of its related trips; - NEXT: is a relation able to constitute the concatenated list between the individual data transmissions (TripData), relating to the specific travel (Trip).